MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 | U3                    | AS6C6264, AS6C62256, AS6C1008  | SOP-28, SOP-32   | SRAM               |               | X                                | X                                | X                                | [https://mou.sr/3ZxG6jd](https://mou.sr/3ZxG6jd) |
 | U4                    | MM1026, MM1134, BA6129, BA6735 | SOIC-8           | Battery Management |               | X                                | X                                |                                  | Donor Game Boy cartridge                         |
 | U5                    | TPS3613                        | MSOP-10          | Battery Management |               |                                  |                                  | X                                | https://mou.sr/45Ir2kh                           |

+*Note that C9 - C11 footprints are only included on the board for strange edge cases that may require them sometime in the future; do not populate!
+See the technical design document for more information.*

 ### Usable Donor Cartridge Parts